evansd/whitenoise/docs/base.rst

 ==========================================

 .. note:: These instructions apply to any WSGI application.
 However, for Django
-    applications you would be better off using the :doc:`DjangoWhiteNoise <django>` class which makes integration easier.
+    applications you would be better off using the :doc:`WhiteNoiseMiddleware
+    <django>` class which makes integration easier.

 To enable WhiteNoise you need to wrap your existing WSGI application in a WhiteNoise instance and tell it where to find your static files.
 For example: